 - Is the electronic device like a text book or like an apparatus?

-Answer - The SFS Team position is that a plain reading of the statutes surrounding fees and the State Constitution strongly suggests that if a district is going to require pupils to acquire and use the device, such fees would not be permitted under current law.
+The SFS team position is that a plain reading of the statutes surrounding fees and the state constitution strongly suggests that if a district is going to require pupils to acquire and use the device, such fees would not be permitted under current law.